FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is correct.

-This patient has radial neuropathy at the spiral groove.
-In radial neuropathy at the spiral groove, extension of the arm at the elbow is intact, abduction of the shoulder is intact, wrist extension is likely to be absent, wrist flexion is intact, and sensation is decreased on the lateral dorsal hand.
+This patient has posterior cord lesion.
+In posterior cord lesion, extension of the arm at the elbow is impaired, abduction of the shoulder is impaired, wrist extension is likely to be absent, wrist flexion is intact, and sensation is decreased on the lateral dorsal hand and posterior arm.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4